Local Insights February 18, 2026 • Joseph E. Haberl

 • Professional Photography: Condos show best when light, bright, and well-photographed to capture that coastal feel.

-• Timing the Market: Listing before Memorial Day often positions sellers to reach the largest audience of seasonal buyers.
+• Time the Market: Listing before Memorial Day positions sellers to reach the largest audience of seasonal buyers.

-• Refresh Before Listing: Simple improvements—fresh paint, updated lighting, and decluttering—can help your condo stand out among limited inventory.
+• Refresh Before Listing: Fresh paint, updated lighting, and decluttering help your condo stand out among limited inventory.

 Comparing Lavallette With Other Ocean County Condo Markets